USL League Two

 USL League Two (USL2), formerly the Premier Development League (PDL), is a semi-professional soccer league organized by the United Soccer League in the United States, forming part of the United States soccer league system.
-In the 2025 season, the league featured 144 teams split into nineteen regional divisions across four conferences.
+In the 2026 season, the league features 158 teams split into twenty regional divisions across four conferences.
 USL League Two is headquartered in Tampa, Florida.

-The Vermont Green FC are the current champions, having defeated Ballard FC 2–1 in full time to win the 2025 USL League Two Championship final on August 2, 2025.
+Vermont Green FC are the current champions, having defeated Flint City Bucks 2–1 in the 2026 USL League Two Championship final on August 1, 2026, successfully defending their title and becoming the first club to win back-to-back USL2 championships since the Cape Cod Crusaders in 2002-2003.

 Competition format

-USL League Two is divided into 4 conferences (Eastern, Central, Southern, and Western), comprising 19 divisions.
+USL League Two is divided into 4 conferences (Eastern, Central, Southern, and Western), comprising 20 divisions.
 The league season runs from May through July, with the playoffs decided through July and August.
-All teams play a regular season schedule of 12-14 games, up to seven home and seven away, within their division, depending on the size of the division.
+All teams play a regular season schedule of 12–14 games, up to seven home and seven away, within their division, depending on the size of the division.